$109 – Stay in Dawson City: Gold Rush & Sourtoe Cocktail Town

 Extra beds and infant cribs are not available.
 Rates are based on double occupancy.
 Extra occupant fee for guests over the age of 13 is CA$20.00 (subject to tax, per person per night) and will be added to the total price at check-out.

-Pets are allowed on request: $30 plus tax, per night.
+Pets are allowed on request and will be charged at $30 plus tax per pet per night.
 Please contact hotel prior to arrival to secure pet-friendly room.

 Please contact hotel prior to arrival to secure pet-friendly room.